 Lulling waterfalls, birdlife, and a unique coastline

 Langá, one of Iceland’s more famous salmon rivers, is home to a few waterfalls that are worth a visit.
 Sjávarfoss waterfall is just by the English houses, and Skuggafoss is about five minutes away.
 Walk for about 15 minutes to visit the Kattafossgljúfur and for about a half an hour to Glanni.
 Langá’s river mouth is now a reservation, because of its rich birdlife and unique nature.
-The coastline from the Langá river mouth and to Löngufjörur, lined by islands and scurries, is truly unique and the horizon is mesmerizing, both in summer and winter.
+The coastline from the Langá river mouth and to Löngufjörur, lined by islands and scurries, is truly unique and the horizon is mesmerising, both in summer and winter.

 Nature and history in Borgarfjörður

-The English houses are good choice for those who want to tour the region, which is home to many popular attractions.
-Among those is the most voluminous hot spring in Europe, Deildartunguhver (42 km / 26 mi); waterfall Hraunfossar (63 km / 39 mi); the cultural and medieval centre in Reykholt (48 km / 30 mi); and crater Grábrók (38 km / 23.5 mi).
+The English houses are a good choice for those who want to tour the region, which is home to many popular attractions.
+Among those are the most voluminous hot spring in Europe, Deildartunguhver (42 km / 26 mi); waterfall Hraunfossar (63 km / 39 mi); the cultural and medieval centre in Reykholt (48 km / 30 mi); and crater Grábrók (38 km / 23.5 mi).
 The Settlement Centre at Borgarnes is a permanent exhibition on Iceland’s settlement during the 9th and 10th centuries, as well as on poet and Viking Egill Skallagrímsson, who was born and raised in the region.

 Hítardalur valley, Eldborg, Snæfellsjökull National Park

 Drive about 28 km (17 mi) from the English houses to reach Hítardalur valley, rising up from the Mýrar lowlands.
-It’s a lovely and energizing environment, where you can lace up your hiking boots and enjoy the calm and quiet of unspoilt nature.
+It’s a lovely and energising environment, where you can lace up your hiking boots and enjoy the calm and quiet of unspoilt nature.
 Eldborg, a beautifully formed volcanic crater, is about 30 km away (18.6 mi).
 Drive to farm Snorrastaðir, from where you continue on foot.
 110 km (68 mi) along the peninsula’s south coast is Arnarstapi and the Snæfellsjökull National Park.

 Hosts: Anna Dröfn and Hjörleifur